 Best water bottle for hiking 2022

 The Hydro Flask Lightweight Trail Series Bottle might be a bit of a mouthful, but there are some key differences here that make it one of the best water bottles for hiking available today.
 Many of the key points will be familiar to existing Hydro Flask owners, a robust stainless steel build, easy-to-unscrew cap, and a wide mouth that’ll make filling with soup, tea or scooping water from a stream equally straightforward.
-It’s also easy to clean, and the double wall construction will keep drinks hot for 12 hours, or cold for 24, making it ideal for summer and winter alike.
+The double wall construction will keep drinks hot for 12 hours, or cold for 24 – a claim that we put to the test over the winter.
+The final trick is arguably the best though, and that’s a 25% weight drop over previous equivalent models, a move that cuts deep into the only real criticism of Hydro Flasks, aside from the relatively hefty RRP.
+However, with an excellent build quality, and all-year round abilities, this is arguably the only water bottle you need for all outdoor occasions.
+And if you can snag a Hydro Flask deal to make it easier on the wallet, all the better.

 Nalgene is one of the best-established names in the world of water bottles, offering all manner of sizes, colours and shapes to suit all occasions.
 The Sustain range is one of the company’s latest launches, and offers the iconic wide-mouth, non-nonsense bottle, but made from 50% recycled plastic waste.
 That ecoboost is welcome, and the familiar wide mouth, BPA free, dishwasher safe bottle will serve you well on any adventure.
 The bottles are pretty much indestructible, and their lightweight, rugged simplicity is the reason they’ve been used on countless expeditions to all corners of the globe.
 Add a few metres of emergency duct tape for a legitimate expedition look, fill with your beverage of choice, and go enjoy the outdoors.
 Simple.